On Graphical Models via Univariate Exponential Family Distributions: Experiments

 \subsubsection{Poisson Graphical Model: Meta-miRNA Inhibitory Network}

-Gaussian graphical models have often been used to study high-throughput genomic networks learned from microarray data \citep{Peer:2001ci,Friedman:2004uu,wei2007markov}.
+Gaussian graphical models have often been used to study high-throughput genomic networks estimated from microarray data \citep{Peer:2001ci,Friedman:2004uu,wei2007markov}.
 Many high-throughput technologies, however, do not produce even approximately Gaussian data, so that our class of graphical models could be particularly important for estimating genomic networks from such data.
-We demonstrate the applicability of our class of models by learning a meta-miRNA inhibitory network for breast cancer estimated by a Poisson graphical model.
+We demonstrate the applicability of our class of models by estimating a meta-miRNA inhibitory network for breast cancer estimated by a Poisson graphical model.
 Level III breast cancer miRNA expression \citep{tcga_breast_2012} as measured by next generation sequencing was downloaded from the TCGA portal (http://tcga-data.nci.nih.gov/tcga/).
-MicroRNAs (miRNA) are short RNA fragments that are thought to be post-transcriptional regulators, enhancing or inhibiting translation.
+MicroRNAs (miRNA) are short RNA fragments that are thought to be post-transcriptional regulators, predominantly inhibiting translation.
 Measuring miRNA expression by high-throughput sequencing results in \emph{count data} that is zero-inflated, highly skewed, and whose total count volume depends on experimental conditions \citep{li_rna_2011}.
-Data was processed to be approximately Poisson by following the steps in \citep{allen_llgm_2012}.
-In brief, the data was quantile corrected to adjust for sequencing depth \citep{bullard_rna_2010}; the miRNAs with little variation across the samples, the bottom 50\%, were filtered out; and the data was adjusted for possible over-dispersion using a power transform and a goodness of fit test \citep{li_rna_2011,allen_llgm_2012}.
+Data was processed to be approximately Poisson by following the steps described in \citep{allen2013local}.
+In brief, the data was quantile corrected to adjust for sequencing depth \citep{bullard_rna_2010}; the miRNAs with little variation across the samples, the bottom 50\%, were filtered out; and the data was adjusted for possible over-dispersion using a power transform and a goodness of fit test \citep{li_rna_2011}.
 We also tested for batch effects in the resulting data matrix consisting of 544 subjects and 262 miRNAs: we fit a Poisson ANOVA model \citep{leek2010tackling}, and only found 4\% of miRNAs to be associated with batch labels; and thus no significant batch association was detected.
-As Poisson graphical models are restricted to capture negative conditional relationships, or inhibitory effects, we first pre-processed our data to form clusters of positively correlated miRNAs or ``meta-miRNAs''.
-Specifically, we used hierarchical clustering with average linkage to cluster the miRNAs into tightly positively correlated groups, 32 in total.
-The mediod, or median centroid of each cluster, was then taken to be the driver miRNA, and formed the nodes of our meta-miRNA network.
+As several miRNAs likely target the same gene or genes in the same pathway, we expect there to be strong positive dependencies among variables that cannot be captured directly by our Poisson graphical model which only permits negative conditional relationships.
+Thus, we will use our model to study inhibitory relationships between what we term meta-miRNAs, or groups of miRNAs that are tightly positively correlated.
+To accomplish this, we further processed our data to form clusters of positively correlated miRNAs using hierarchical clustering with average linkage and one minus the correlation as the distance metric.
+This resulted in 40 clusters of tightly positively correlated miRNAs.
+The nodes of our meta-miRNA network were then taken as a the medoid, or median centroid defined as the miRNA closest in Euclidean distance to the cluster centroid, in each group.